-Strangulation Attorney in Gillette
+Strangulation Attorneys in Gillette

 Violent crime charges are taken very seriously by law enforcement and prosecutors in Gillette, Campbell County, and Wyoming.
 If you have been arrested for domestic abuse or any other physical assault involving strangulation, you should retain representation right away.
 At Steven Titus & Associates, P.C., we understand the seriousness of this type of charge.
 Allegations of strangulation should be handled delicately and you should hire an experienced Gillette criminal defense attorney as soon as possible.